 She lived in several southern states: Arabella Yarrington was born into a large family (6 children) on June 1, 1850 in Mobile, Alabama.
 Her family moved north to Richmond, Virginia in her teenage years.
 It was said by the butler, Alfonso Gomez (SMR) that Mrs. Arabella Huntington & her private social secretary, Miss Caroline M. Campbell “went to school together”.
 They went to high school in New Orleans when they were teenagers.
 Most likely, a finishing school or Catholic High school after the Civil War.

 Southern Trees & Flowers: to remind Arabella of her dear South & her Southern charm ways.
 At the San Marino Ranch, they had a massive Magnolia tree tuck up against to the Huntington Mansion on the west side by their dining room.
 Other Southern flowers were hot-pink azaleas & stunning rhododendrons, with multi-color camellias (pink and red and white), 100’s of fragrant roses (some French roses), & fragrant white gardenias.
-One could see some white peacocks & blue peacocks float by.
-They had many large pink & yellow hibiscus, & 1000 fragrant pink roses & white roses in a rose hot house.
+One could see white peacocks & blue peacocks float by.
+They also had many large pink & yellow hibiscus, & 1000’s fragrant pink roses & white roses in a rose hot house.

 Speaking of white roses, Arabella helped support the “White Rose Society” in the 1880’s.
-This amazing society helped young innocent girls get off ships from Europe to America safely; and the girls not to be bothered by unsavory men who wanted to take advantage of this innocent young ladies.
+This amazing society helped young innocent girls get off the steam ships from Europe to America safely; the girls not to be bothered by unsavory men who wanted to take advantage of these innocent young ladies.

-At their “Homestead” Huntington estate at Throggs Neck in NY, Arabella grew all different kinds of violets.
+At the Huntington’s “Homestead” estate at Throggs Neck, Westchester Co., NY, Arabella grew all different kinds of violets.
 Belle Huntington & her son, Archer, joked that she could start a violet farm if she wanted, she had so many violets.
-Mrs. Huntington’s hothouses at “The Homestead” were filled with 1000’s Lilies of the Valley, Roses, & Azaleas, also.
+Mrs. Huntington’s hothouses at “The Homestead” were filled with 1000’s Lilies of the Valley, fragrant Roses, & Azaleas, also.
 Her grand Conservatory hot house was Victorian in style.

 At the Collis Huntington Mansion at No. 2 E. 57th St. NYC, Mrs. Arabella Huntington composes a lovely menu with lots of Southern Charm added.

-This Fancy French multi-course dinner menu with Mrs. Huntington’s Southern Sensibilities : (No. 2.)
+This Fancy French multi-course dinner menu showcases Mrs. Huntington’s Southern Sensibilities : (No. 2.)
 January 23, 1900 Dinner for 18 men with 12-Course Elegant Menu:

-Huites [Oysters], Consomme tortue [Turtle Soup], Relish dish: Celery, Queen Olives, Amandes [Almonds], Bass with sauce Mousseline, Selle d’ Agueau [Salted Lamb Roast] Haricot Verts [French Green Beans], Pommes Hollandaise [Scalloped potatoes with a lemony Hollandaise Sauce], Terrapin [Turtle], Sambon aux Epinard [Ham with Spinach], Game: Canvas Back Duck with Orange Jelly & Hominy, French Style Salad [greens or spinach leaves & bacon with Garlic croutons with Bacon Vinaigrette], Glace: Ices & Ice Cream molded, Gateaux (French Cake), [French Chocolate] Bonbons, Hothouse grapes & Strawberries & Chantilly Cream with Cafe [Coffee].
+Huites [Oysters], Consomme Tortue [Turtle Soup], Relish dish: Celery, Queen Olives, Amandes [Toasted and Salted Almonds], Bass with Sauce Mousseline (Seafood Mousse with Seabass), Selle d’ Agueau [Salted Lamb Roast] Haricot Verts [French Green Beans], Pommes Hollandaise [Scalloped Potatoes with a lemony Hollandaise Sauce], Terrapin [Turtle], Sambon aux Epinard [Ham with Spinach], Game: Canvas Back Duck with Orange Jelly & Hominy, French Style Salad [greens or spinach leaves & bacon with Garlic croutons with Bacon Vinaigrette], Glace: Ices & Ice Cream molded, Gateaux (Fancy French Cake), [French Chocolate] Bonbons (Chocolate Truffles), Hothouse grapes & Strawberries & Chantilly Cream with Cafe [Coffee].

-I found quite a few invoices that illustrate Mrs. Huntington southern style of entertaing.
-Arabella Huntington at the Huntington Ranch, she would send out to the East to buy special Virginia Peanuts (very large and very crunchy) & Virginia Ham for some of her tea parties & Sundays at the Ranch.
+I found quite a few invoices that illustrate Mrs. Huntington’s Southern style of Entertaining.
+Arabella Huntington at the Huntington’s Ranch, she would send out to the East to buy special Virginia Peanuts (very large and very crunchy) & Virginia Ham for some of her tea parties & Sundays at the Ranch.

-A Southern Dinner Menu could have been Southern Fried Chicken, with Mashed Potatoes & Giblet Gravy, Cole Slaw, Ham Biscuits with Dijon Mustard, Green Salad with Buttermilk Ranch Dressing with a groaning table of Desserts of Red Velvet cakes & Peanut Butter Pies & Berry Pies, Iced Southern Pecan Cookies with Huntington Mansion “Honey Spice Bars” (iced brownie/chocolate truffle bite).
+A Southern Dinner Menu could have been Southern Fried Chicken, with Mashed Potatoes & Giblet Gravy.
+Served with Cole Slaw, Ham Biscuits with Dijon Mustard, Green Salad with Buttermilk Ranch Dressing with a groaning table of Desserts of Red Velvet cakes & Peanut Butter Pies, & Berry Pies, Iced Southern Pecan Cookies with Huntington Mansion “Honey Spice Bars” (iced brownie/chocolate truffle bite).

 Mrs. Arabella Huntington was a Southern “Pearl girl”; oh my word, was she a pearl girl.
-She purchased & wore white pearls, baroque pearls, black pearls, & Tahitian pearls.
-On Mrs. Huntington jewelry collection, I found pages & pages of pearl earrings, bracelets & elaborate necklaces.
-In photographs of Mrs. Arabella Huntington, we see many different strands of fine pearls, a 3-strand of pearls, 6-strand necklace of pearls & extra long pearl necklaces, & short shocker necklaces (1890’s).
+She purchased & wore many strands of expensive white pearls, baroque pearls, black pearls, & Tahitian pearls.
+On Mrs. Huntington jewelry collection list, I found pages & pages of pearl earrings, bracelets, & elaborate necklaces.
+In photographs of Mrs. Arabella Huntington, we see many different length of strands of fine pearls, a 3-strand of pearls, 6-strand necklace of pearls & extra long pearl necklaces, & short choker necklaces (1890’s).

-Henry “Edwards” & Arabella Huntington were honored at a huge party at the California Club in downtown Los Angeles, California.
+Henry “Edwards” & Arabella “Belle” Huntington were honored at a huge party at the California Club in downtown Los Angeles, California.
 The “entertainment” was on Monday, February 23, 1914, 100 guests were invited of their family & friends; The Bryants & the Wm.
 Dunns were the hosts.
 Arabella wore a 6-strand pearl necklace (it cost a small fortune) for one of her first parties in Los Angeles as the wife of Mr. Henry E. Huntington .
-This elaborate pearl necklace was described by Edwards (HEH) daughter-in-law, Leslie “that the pearls were as big as her thumb and that it cost a ransom”.
-In Arabella’s portrait by Birley, Mrs. Huntington wears many strands of very large black pearls.
+This elaborate pearl necklace was described by Edwards (HEH) daughter-in-law, Leslie, “that the pearls were as big as her thumb and that it cost a ransom”.
+In Arabella’s portrait by Birley, Mrs. Huntington wears many strands of very large black pearls or other gemstone.

-Arabella loved to entertain especially elegant & intimate tea parties at her massive homes.
-At the Ranch, she loved Southern Sweet Tea, Homemade Lemonade, & the Huntington kitchen made their own Homemade Root beer.
+Arabella loved to entertain especially elegant & intimate tea parties at her massive mansions.
+At the Ranch, she loved Southern Sweet Tea, Homemade Sparkling Lemonade, & the Huntington kitchen made their own Homemade Root Beer.
 She enjoyed sipping tea on her Loggia at the Huntington Mansion; & the Southern feeling of the grand veranda of the Guest House at the Ranch.
 Maybe a Kentucky Mint Julep at her “entertainments”, I’m not sure.
 When drinking hot tea, a special blend of India tea & Ceylon Tea, which made up Orange Pekoe tea.
 She loved a intimate tea (2-4) or formal luncheons with 12 guests & formal dinners, too.
-Mrs. Huntington always had a beautiful tablescape filled with pretty flowers, elegant plate ware, & crystal glasses on a damask or lace tablecloth.
+Mrs. Huntington always had a beautiful tablescape filled with pretty flowers, elegant plateware, & crystal glasses on a damask or lace tablecloth.

 I always wondered if there was a “Mrs. Arabella D. Huntington” rose ?
-I researched “Arabella” roses & this is what I found: there were 4 “Arabella” roses that the Huntington could have purchased: “Arabella” (1845) white, yellow & pink multi-color roses (it sounds similar to the “Peace” rose to me).
+I researched “Arabella” roses & this is what I found: there were 4 “Arabella” roses that the Huntingtons could have purchased & named after Mrs. Huntington: “Arabella” (1845) white, yellow & pink multi-color roses (it sounds similar to the “Peace” rose to me).
 “Arabella” (1917) bred in Germany, a bright pink & carmine pink rose.
 “Arabella (1846) Bred by unknown, color was pink & blush outer petals.
 “Arabella” (? unknown date) Hybrid noisette with the color of pink & lilac.

 Mrs. Huntington’s tablescapes with very important to her.
 Polite conversation & bountiful hospitality is the Southern way.
 In each of the Huntington Mansions, she had huge “Butlers Pantry” filled with 1000’s of plates for entertaining.
 In San Marino Ranch, Arabella had 42 cabinets filled with mostly French, English, & American plateware.
-She loved Crown Derby, Limoges, Minton, Dresden, Coalport, Copland & Garret, Whieldenware pattern named “Pink Pheasant”, Homer Laughlin, Haviland, Sevres, Dutch Deftware, Haviland, Blue Transferware (also green transferware& red transferware).
+She loved Royal Crown Derby, Limoges, Minton, Dresden, Coalport, Copland & Garret, Whieldenware pattern named “Pink Pheasant”, Homer Laughlin, Haviland, Sevres, Dutch Deftware, Haviland, Blue Transferware (also Green transferware& Red transferware).
 Even festive themes came in to her entertaining style: Pink Tea, Violet Tea, or Royal Tea.